raphaella-rose/makersbnb/README.md

 ├── app.rb
 └── config.ru

+# Setup

+Install Ruby and `bundle install` inside the main directory.

-# Database configuration
+## Database configuration

+Make sure PostgreSQL is installed using apt get or sudo and then run using:
+`brew services start postgresql`

-## Users Database
+### Users Database

 Steps to create database and table for production and test environments.

-1. CREATE DATABASE makersbnb;
-2. CREATE DATABASE makersbnb_test;
-3. Please refer to this file: ./db/migrations/01_create_table.sql and execute after steps 1 and 2 respectively.
+1. `createdb makersbnb`;
+2. `createdb makersbnb_test`;

+3. Then start PostgreSQL using psql <name of database>
+4. For each database run all commands found in: ./db/migrations/